agrc/gis.utah.gov/_posts/2017-11-22-the-evolution-of-a-python-script.md

 Hopefully, you are beginning to see the power and flexibility that can be achieved with a command line application.
 Using doctopt's powerful syntax, a developer can help the users of their applications discover everything you have made available.
 It will help users choose all of the options that are applicable and prompt them with the proper syntax when a mistake is made.

 I encourage you to evolve some of your scripts into console applications.
 Maybe start the next python file you create with `from doctopt import docopt`.
 Please read about what docopt can do when designing your next console application.
-You can even [design the CLI in your browser](http://try.docopt.org/).
+You can even [design the CLI in your browser](http://try.docopt.org/). docopt has also been ported to [several languages](https://github.com/docopt) so if you really like it, you can use it for other projects!